kubeshark/docs/src/pages/en/pod_to_pod_connections.md

 1. Making it easier to enable/disable this functionality.
 2. Reducing resource consumption to normal levels, allowing this functionality to work in busy production clusters.
-3. adding significant insights derived from such analysis.
+3. Adding significant insights derived from such analysis.
 4. Adding UDP to the analysis.

-> The `dns` and `icmp` dissector can also help in this analysis, usually indicating an intent to make a connection or an issue in the network.
+> The `dns` and `icmp` dissectors can also help in this analysis, usually indicating an intent to make a connection or an issue in the network.